Slayug/Tongue/README.md

 By default debug mode is enable.
 You can change it by two ways:
   - tongue.setDebug( false );
   - Or directly in the class file, in constructor.

+TODO:
+Get the translation from the url, navigator language.